FENECON Industrial XL Operating Instructions

 14. Dismantling and disposal

-Incorrect operation can lead to serious injury or death.
+Malfunction can result in serious injury or death.

-Incorrect operation can lead to material damage.
-Before switching off the system, make sure that there are no unauthorized persons in the danger zone.
+• Before switching off the system, make sure that there are no unauthorized persons in the zone of danger.

 14.1.
 Safety instructions